Byzantine Fault Tolerant Protocols with Near-Constant Work per Node without Signatures: Introduction

 The following theorem summarizes the more general statement of Theorem~\ref{thm:reliable_broadcast}.
 Crucially, all randomization and any assumptions about adversaries or synchrony are required only during the pre-computation phase for the system of witness committees.
 As a result, the broadcast algorithm itself is deterministic and designed for an asynchronous network.

-\begin{theorem} Given a system of witness committees there is a deterministic, reliable broadcast problem from Definition \ref{def:reliable_broadcast} with $\tilO(\delta)$ communication workload per node that works even in the asynchronous setting and does not require signatures.
+\begin{theorem} Given a system of witness committees there is a deterministic, reliable broadcast problem from Definition \ref{def:reliable_broadcast} with $\tilO(\delta)$ communication workload per node\footnote{Assuming near-constant message size.
+Else, workload per node is proportional to message size.} that works even in the asynchronous setting and does not require signatures.
 In the partially synchronous model it takes $\bigO(\log_\delta n)$ rounds after global stabilization. \end{theorem}